billboardcat/ece477-freshbyte/README.md

 * Sparkfun Battery Babysitter
 * Sparkfun MQ-4 Methane Sensor + Breakout Board

-Not listed are the resistors and capacitors required by some of these peripherals / used provide low-pass filtering on our analog inputs.
+Not listed are the resistors and capacitors required by some of these peripherals / used provide filtering on our analog inputs.